renanthera/simc-wiki/RaidEvents.md

 There is no specific option for this keyword.
 ```
- #This example will make your target vulnerable for 20s every 80s.
+ #This example will make your target vulnerable, taking twice as much damage for 20s every 80s.
  raid_events+=/vulnerable,cooldown=80,duration=20

+ #This example will make your target vulnerable, taking 3x the normal damage for 10s every 120s.
+ raid_events+=/vulnerable,cooldown=120,duration=10,multiplier=3.0

  #This line will disable automatic bloodlust
  override.bloodlust=0